philippgovernale/Scrapes-of-democracy/README.md

 ### Mailservice
 Mailservice sends an email with new consultations from an email account with smptp server support.
 To set it up follow the below instructions:

-1. Create a plain text file called CREDENTIALS
+1. Create a plain text file called CREDENTIALS in the mailservice folder
 2. Insert each of the following data on a newline in the CREDENTIALS file
    - smtp server address (i.e. smtp.gmail.com)
    - smtp server port (i.e. 587)